 Privacy is a right that we believe deeply in, both for our customers (e.g. see our philosophy on data collection from self-hosted Sourcegraph instances) and for our teammates.
-The Unacceptable use policy below outlines some of the activities that are prohibited on company devices.
-However, as long as you are using your device to perform your job duties properly, nobody, from Tech Ops to your manager to the CEO, cares how you use your Sourcegraph device or when you work.
+Please see our Acceptable Use Policy that outlines some of the activities that are prohibited on company devices.

 We (Tech Ops, Security, and company leadership) all personally care deeply about individual privacy, autonomy, and trust, and will not access or use private teammate information for any reason other than ensuring company and customer data security and legal compliance.

-SOC 2 is essential for us to be customer-first and for us to be successful selling Sourcegraph Cloud, but it requires us to take certain precautions to ensure that company and customer data is being properly protected.
+SOC 2 is essential for us to be successful selling Sourcegraph Cloud, but it requires us to take certain precautions to ensure that company and customer data is being properly protected.